harrychown/asp_pan/README.md

 **Pan-genome generation and analyses**

 The pan-genome was constructed using PanOCT (script: panoct.job).
-Subsequent analysis was performed using "panoct_data.R" and association testing carried out using Scoary (script: "scoary.sh" followed by "scoaryout.r").
+Subsequent analysis was performed using "panoct_data.R" and association testing carried out using Scoary (script: "scoary.sh" followed by "scoaryout.r", naming dependent on DIAMOND).

 **Annotation of pan-genome was performed using DIAMOND**